Service Desk: Definition, Tasks and Benefits

 In addition, certain framework factors are important as a complement to efficient service processes:

-• Proactive consulting and derivation of appropriate measures
+• Proactive advice and derivation of appropriate measures

 • Focus on long-term strategy

-• Holistic view of the customer organization as well as current developments
+• Holistic view of the customer organization and current developments

 • supplementary 2nd and 3rd level support

-Of course, features like Knowledge Management and Reporting are very important in a Service Desk solution, but the Service Desk should also be easy to use and set up, enable collaboration, and be adaptable to your needs.
-In this way, an IT team can quickly provide excellent support and add value to the business.
+Of course, features such as knowledge management and reporting are very important in a Service Desk solution, but the Service Desk should also be easy to use and set up, enable collaboration and be customizable to your requirements.
+In this way, an IT team can quickly provide excellent support and create added value for the company.

 In most organizations, however, the Service Desk is not limited to IT-related services.
-Thus, other business processes may also be integrated, such as:
+Other business processes can also be integrated, for example:

 • Travel booking